colinalexander/fintech-agi-20250412-invoice-processor/README.md

 # 🧠 AI Invoice Parser - Hackathon Prototype

 ## ✨ Overview
 A lightweight AI-powered web app that automates the extraction of structured, machine-readable data from PDF invoices.
 Built as a Ramp-style prototype for the AI x Fintech Build Day hackathon.
+Features intelligent confidence scoring and visual highlighting of potentially incorrect data.

 ## 🚀 Getting Started